-The PHA will approve additional extensions only in the following circumstances:
+The PHA may approve one or more additional extensions only in the following circumstances:

-It is necessary as a reasonable accommodation for a person with disabilities.

-The family is participating in LCHA's C.H.O.
+- It is necessary as a reasonable accommodation for a person with disabilities. - The family is participating in LCHA's C.H.O.
 I.C.E.S program.
 The C.H.O.
-I.C.E.S program allows for an addition 30 day Voucher extension for families that can document search efforts in an LCHA designated opportunity area.

-The family is participating in LCHA's Mainstream program.
+I.C.E.S program allows for an addition 30-day Voucher extension for families that can document search efforts in an LCHA designated opportunity area. - The family is participating in LCHA's Mainstream, Emergency Housing Voucher, Statewide Referral Network, Veterans Affairs Supportive Housing, or Family Unification programs.